Intermediate Bronze Age Oil Lamp

 $39.95AUD plus P&H Quote POMPEIIDEVIL

-A replica of a terracotta lamp from Pompeii with the image of an angel.
+A replica of a Greek oil lamp with the head of a Satyr.

 How to use our lamps